Unidocs1/sphinx_repo_manager/source/getting_started/admin/connect.rst

 Using Kubernetes
 ~~~~~~~~~~~~~~~~

-It's very easy to check the system health of an AcceleratXR cluster using Kubernetes' `kubectl` tool.
+It's very easy to check the system health of an Xsolla Backend cluster using Kubernetes' `kubectl` tool.
 This is done simply with the `kubectl get pods` command.

 .. code-block:: bash

     kubectl -n axr-demo-v1 get pods

-The above command will display the system health of the AcceleratXR cluster installed to the `axr-demo-v1` namespace.
+The above command will display the system health of the Xsolla Backend cluster installed to the `axr-demo-v1` namespace.
-In this example we are checking the official AcceleratXR demo environment.
+In this example we are checking the official Xsolla Backend demo environment.
 The result should look like the following.

 .. note::

-    AcceleratXR *Cloud* customers do not need to specify a namespace.
+    Xsolla Backend *Cloud* customers do not need to specify a namespace.

 .. image:: /images/admin/system_health.png